11

 You need to train and you need people to train with.
 You may not have all the space and equipment you want, but you can still train with other folks who love the art and also don't want to deal with the politics.
 Your operating costs are low, which means you're not dependent on pulling in more students to keep the lights on.

-However, it also is hard to pull in new people as well, since most new people are brought in by being impressed by a nice school, uniforms, and official recognition.
+However, it also is hard to pull in new people, since most new people are brought in by being impressed by a nice school, uniforms, and official recognition.

 Benefits: Training!
 Not having to fight with people over politics.
 Drawbacks: A few folks will see this as "abandonment".
 You won't have official recognition.
 You won't benefit from the shared resources of the school - the space, the equipment, etc.